-observations, ir nformal observations, teach er documentation log rev oriate sources.

-Last First Middle Year Employee ID #

-Work Location Pos ition

-Strengths:

-Areas of Impro vement:

-Support:

-Teacher's Nam ne

-Teacher's Sign ature Date

-Evaluator's Na me

-Evaluator's Sig nature Date

-Evaluators use this form to maintain a record of evidence to document a teacher's overall performance for continuing contract teachers in years one and two of the three year evaluation cycle.
+observations, informal observations, teacher documentation log review, and other appropriate sources.
+Middle Year Employee ID# Last First Work Location Position Strengths: Areas of Improvement: Support: Teacher's Name Teacher's Signature Date Evaluator's Name Evaluator's Signature Date contract teachers in years one and two of the three year evaluation cycle.
 Evidence can be drawn from formal

+Evaluators use this form to maintain a record of evidence to document a teacher's overall performance for continuing